MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/understanding-work-location.md

 ms.collection: Tier3
 ms.localizationpriority: medium
 recommendations: true
-description: "Using work location to notify others of where a user is working, remotely or in office."
+description: "Using expanded work presence to notify others of where a user is working, remotely or in office."
 ---

 # Expanding presence to include work location in Microsoft Teams